 Put simply, redistricting determines political power.
 Every 10 years when U.S. Census data is released, political parties draw legislative boundaries and choose voters who are most likely to give them a political advantage on Election Day.
 This practice, known as gerrymandering, produces uncompetitive elections, career politicians, and governmental deadlock all because politicians have little to no reason to fear the consequences of being thrown out of office.
 Illinois is a leading example of the harm that gerrymandering does to our democracy.
-More than 60 percent of state legislative general elections in 2016 were uncontested with incumbents facing no opposition.
-The percent of uncompetitive elections are even higher.
-In 2014, we found that in about 90 percent of state house and senate races, the winner won by more than 55 percent of the vote) are even higher.
+Nearly 50 percent of state legislative races were uncontested in 2018 with incumbents facing no opposition.
+The percent of uncompetitive elections (where the winner gets more than 55 percent of the vote) are even higher.
 82 percent of 2018 races were uncompetitive and in past election cycles have seen this number exceed 90 percent uncompetitive.

 The people of Illinois overwhelmingly support redistricting reform.
 An independent poll by the SIU’s Paul Simon Institute found that 72 percent of Illinois voters want an independent commission to draw our legislative lines.
 Citizens across the state understand competitive elections are critical to holding politicians accountable and ensuring they are truly in control of their government.

 Need a primer on redistricting?
 Check out CHANGE Illinois’ presentation ‘Everything you Need to Know About Redistricting’: